Apixaban

 Pregnancy

 There are no data from the use of apixaban in pregnant women.
 Animal studies do not indicate direct or indirect harmful effects with respect to reproductive toxicity.
-Apixaban is not recommended during pregnancy.
+As a precautionary measure, it is preferable to avoid the use of apixaban during pregnancy.

 Nursing mothers

 It is unknown whether apixaban or its metabolites are excreted in human milk.
 Available data in animals have shown excretion of apixaban in milk.
-In rat milk, a high milk to maternal plasma ratio (Cmax about 8, AUC about 30) was found, possibly due to active transport into the milk.
-A risk to newborns and infants cannot be excluded.
+A risk to the suckling child cannot be excluded.

-A decision must be made to either discontinue breast-feeding or to discontinue/abstain from apixaban therapy.
+A decision must be made whether to discontinue breast-feeding or to discontinue/abstain from apixaban therapy taking into account the benefit of breast-feeding for the child and the benefit of therapy for the woman.

 Carcinogenesis, mutagenesis and fertility